Jiangsu.NET Nanjing

 As a transportation hub in eastern China, Nanjing has a convenient transportation constituting a three-dimensional transport system, including land, water and air.
 Public transportation is the dominant model of travel for majority of municipal commuters and travelers.

-The land transportation is comprised of more than 60 of municipal, provincial and national highways or expressways, connecting the city to all of cities or towns under its jurisdiction, all of its neighbors and all parts of China.
+The land transportation is comprised of more than 60 of municipal, provincial and national highways or expressways, connecting the city to all of cities or towns under its jurisdiction, its neighbor provinces.
 These road arteries include Hu-Ning (Shanghai-Nanjing) Expressway, Ning-He (Nanjing-Hefei) Expressway, and Ning-Hang (Nanjing-Hangzhou) Expressway.
-In addition, Nanjing is also the hub for the railway transportation and three trunk railways meet in the city, including the Tianjin-Pukou, Shanghai-Nanjing and Nanjing-Wuhu Trunk Railways.
+In addition, Nanjing is also a hub for the railway transportation and three trunk railways meet in the city, including the Tianjin-Pukou, Shanghai-Nanjing and Nanjing-Wuhu Trunk Railways.
+Shanghai-Nanjing high speed passenger rail line (bullet train), with a speed 300km/hour, cutting travel time from 120 min to 75 min, opened to public in June, 2011.

 Education

 Nanjing is one of the top three cities in China that hosts the largest number of higher learning institutions.
 Other two are Beijing and Shanghai.
-There are 50 comprehensive universities, polytechnics and colleges in total in the city, with a total enrollment of 430,000 in 2006.
-Most of these schools are public-run higher learning institutions.
+There are 50 comprehensive universities, polytechnics and colleges in total in the city, with a total enrollment of close to 500 thousands in 2008.
+Most of these schools are state-run higher learning institutions.
 Many of them are on the top from any academic rankings in the national and provincial levels.
-Of them, Nanjing University and the Southeast University are often ranked on the top third and 20th, respectively, in many national competitions.
+Of them, Nanjing University is often ranked on the top third in many national surveys.

 Over the past few decades, the number of universities or colleges funded by private sectors nationally or internationally are on the upswing to offer youth an alternative path in pursuing a higher education and preparing them for a better career.
 In 2007, the New York Institute of Technology opened an undergraduate campus in Nanjing, in collaboration with Nanjing University of Posts and Telecommunications.